Abu Dhabi leads major Gulf bourses higher; Egypt falls

 The Qatari benchmark added 0.6%, with petrochemical maker Industries Qatar rising 2.1%.

-Outside the Gulf, Egypt's blue-chip index declined 1.4%, extending losses from the previous session, weighed down by a 2.1% slide in Commercial Internationa Bank Egypt.
+Outside the Gulf, Egypt’s blue-chip index declined 1.4%, extending losses from the previous session, weighed down by a 2.1% slide in Commercial International Bank Egypt.

 Egypt is obliging its large taxpayers to sign up for a programme to submit their invoices electronically, a system designed to bring small shops and other businesses that had long slipped under the radar into the formal economy.